Igalia/wpewebkit.org/README.md

 * `release` contains the markdown and directory structure for the release schedule page.

 * `vendor` this contains thirdparty stuff that we will use directly in the site - it is copied wholesale into its relevant spot in the output directory (`_site`).  _There is currently too much in there_ - our page uses stylish portfolio, which uses bootstrap, which uses jQuery and font-awesome and simple-line-icons.
 These in turn contain things for bundling, pre-processing with several different preprocessors, etc.  We will probably simplify this further, that's a lot of downloads, code and round-trips for such a simple site.

+* `about` contains page posts that are about various aspects of wpe

 In the root directory you will also find some top level files - `index.html`which is the template for the main page, `release.md` which is the template for creating the release pages, a `package.json` which is, well, what you'd expect and `.eleventy.js` which does some very understandable work in creating a date filter for outputting dates (because of how some of the old content exists), and creates some 'recent' collections for simple templating of things like release notes and security advisories.